 Who Invests in Private Credit? – Private Lending has been broadly adopted by Institutional investors within Canada.
 Canada Pension Plan Investment Board (“CPPIB”), Public Sector Pension (“PSP”), and Ontario Teacher’s Pension Plan (“Ontario Teacher’s”) to name a few, have all increased contributions to private credit within their portfolios.
 Since 2005, the nation’s biggest pension manager CPPIB has increased its private credit allocation from $0–$20.4B as of 2018 (CPP Investment Board, 2018 Breakdown of the Investor Base of Private Lending by Type, source: Preqin Private Debt Online 2018 Annual Report).
 Other Canadian investment goliaths like the PSP and Ontario Teacher’s followed suit, with PSP increasing its private credit allocation by 15% between March 2018–2019 (Public Sector Pension Investment Board, 2019 Annual Report) and Ontario Teacher’s by almost 5% from 2017–2018 (Ontario Teacher’s Pension Plan, 2018 Annual Report).

 Disclaimer: Bond rating may not be available.

 Where Does Private Credit Fit?

 With many funds offering investors different risk/reward profiles that broadly look attractive relative to traditional fixed income options, private lending funds have increasingly made their mark on institutional and retail portfolios alike.

-Being able to provide investors with more SENIOR secured positions in the capital stack has made private lending an increasingly attractive option for portfolio diversification and varying return potential.
+Being able to provide investors with more SENIOR secured loan positions, has made private lending an increasingly attractive option for portfolio diversification and varying return potential.

 SOURCE: 2018–2019 FINANCIAL REPORT – YALE